danchoi/soywiki/README.markdown

 * a recent version of Vim (SoyWiki is developed against Vim 7.2 and 7.3)
 * a recent version of Ruby (SoyWiki is developed using Ruby 1.9.2)
 * RubyGems (if Ruby version is older than 1.9)
-* a recent version of git (1.7.0.4 or above to be safe)
+* a recent version of Git (1.7.0.4 or above to be safe)

 The current version of SoyWiki assumes a Unix environment.